 Or just a little:

-Attorneys can select certain cases to track closely and will receive daily, weekly, or monthly alerts that keep them up to date on the most cutting edge legal decisions which relate to issues important to their practice.
+Attorneys can also create an alert that will give them regular updates on cases that affect their practice.
+Attorneys can select certain cases to track closely and will receive daily, weekly, or monthly alerts that keep them up to date on the most cutting edge legal decisions relate to issues important to their practice.

-With KeyCite as a resource, an attorney can make their research more efficient, and can walk into any court room confident that they are complying with their ethical duties of candor and truthfulness toward the court.
+With KeyCite as a resource, an attorney can make their research more efficient and can walk into any courtroom confident that they are complying with their ethical duties of candor and truthfulness toward the court.

 Not a Westlaw subscriber?
 Learn more about Westlaw legal research.